openmsr/CAD_to_OpenMC/README.md

 3. Build and install moab (if not already installed).
 The moab team relies on conda for standard installation but are working on a pip-based solution.
 Once that is done moab would simply be added to the requirements-file instead.
   1. Clone the moab code-repository: e.g. ```git clone git@bitbucket.org:fathomteam/moab.git```
   2. Configure and build the code: ```mkdir build; cd build; cmake .. -DENABLE_PYMOAB=1 -DCMAKE_INSTALL_PREFIX=<path/to/venv/>; make; make install```
+  3. Additionally you will need to build the python
 4. Install the package: ```pip install CAD_to_OpenMC```

 # Run a test case: